buildbot/buildbot/master/docs/developer/secrets.rst

 Secrets manager
 ---------------

-The manager is a Buildbot service.
+The manager is a Buildbot service manager.

 .. code-block:: python